EXPERT INSIGHT

 By conducting our research and intensive studies, we want to find new ways to recycle and reduce waste and ultimately eliminate it.

 As Fried explains, “We need to innovate beyond reducing waste and create a path towards eliminating waste."
-To deliver this promise, we launched two forefront solutions that eliminate waste and speed up the manufacturing process.
-Bluesint PA 12 and Process Tuner are our latest innovations that help companies reduce their impact on the environment.
-These tools are the first in our plan to build a line of products that are focused on sustainability.
+To deliver this promise, we have two innovative solutions that eliminate waste and speed up the manufacturing process.
+Bluesint PA 12 and the Materialise Quality & Process Control (QPC) software system help companies reduce their impact on the environment.
+These tools are part of our plan to build a line of products that are focused on sustainability.

 Laser sintering is a popular method for 3D printing.
 For each build with traditional laser sintering, about 50% of the unsintered powder becomes waste.

-With Bluesint PA 12, we can use 100% of the sintered powder to build brand-new parts instead of using 50% new material and mix that with 50% already sintered material.
-This innovative technology can reduce carbon emissions by 30% — more than any alternative currently on the market.
+With Bluesint PA 12, we can use more of the already-sintered powder in the mix to build brand-new parts.
+This innovative technology can reduce carbon emissions by about 30% — more than any alternative currently on the market.

 Various 3D-printed parts, made with Bluesint PA 12